maxwellabgit/Databasics-DfOps/README.md

     df['newcolumn'] = df.apply(lambda x: makenewcol(x['column'], x['othercolumn']), axis=1)

-Again, we ensure we are starting with the same data and we use our time function to measure processing time.
+We ensure we are starting with the same dataframe and we use the time module to measure processing time.

     df = df_og
     start = time.time()